Katsudon27/katsudon27-intern-repo/4 - Clean Code/clean_code.md

 # Task #69 (Writing Unit Tests for Clean Code)

 ## Choose a testing framework

 - I installed Jest for JavaScript on my local machine.

-## Write a few unit tests for a function in your test repo.
+## Write a few unit tests for a function in your test repo

 - Function to be tested:

 ```javascript
 function sum(a, b) {
   return a + b;
 }
 module.exports = sum;
 ```

 - Unit tests:

 ```javascript
 const sum = require('./sum');